Want to get out of debt today?

 But if your creditors don’t know you’re having financial difficulties, they’ll assume you don’t want to pay and start taking action against you.
 This is why it’s so important to get in touch with them.

 Rather than hiding away from your debts, phone everyone you owe money to and explain your situation.
 By getting in touch with your creditors at an early stage, you can give them an opportunity to help that might not be there in future.

 We know dealing with debt can be tough but we are here to help lift your spirit and hopefully your bank balance too.

-There is light at the end of the debt tunnel and it comes in the form of our free MoneyMagpie Debt Action Plan emails .
+There is light at the end of the debt tunnel and it comes in the form of our free MoneyMagpie Get Out Of Debt Emails .

 Not only will this plan ease your anxiety about debt but it will also make sure you know where to look for the best help and support.

-For weekly, free support, handy hints and a practical guide to dealing with debt management, sign up to our free MoneyMagpie Debt Action Plan emails here.
+For weekly, free support, handy hints and a practical guide to dealing with debt management, sign up to our free MoneyMagpie Get Out Of Debt Emails .

-Over to you: Have you had experience with debt and come out the other side?
-Share you experience in the comments below to help others and show them there is a light at the end of the dark tunnel.
+Have you had experience with debt and come out the other side?
+Share your experience in the comments below to help others and show them there is a light at the end of the dark tunnel.